 Survivors say the militants entered with guns firing and immediately killed one of the priests at point-blank range.

-A Christian member of Iraq’s parliament Monday told reporters that at least 25 worshippers died due to what he called “the lack of professionalism or haste” in freeing the hostages.
+A Christian member of Iraq’s parliament Monday told reporters that at least 25 worshipers died due to what he called “the lack of professionalism or haste” in freeing the hostages.
 But Defense Minister Abdel Qader al-Obeidi defended the decision to storm the church, saying the gunmen were about to start killing the more than 100 people inside.

 Al-Qaida’s Iraq affiliate, the Islamic State of Iraq, claimed responsibility for the attack.